-- Translate the texts at hand with a high level of competence in using a Sanskrit-English dictionary.
+Translate from a wide variety of texts and genres with a high level of competence in using a Sanskrit-English dictionary

-- Demonstrate thorough understanding of the advanced grammatical structures employed in Sanskrit, and demonstrate expertise in using reference grammars.
+Demonstrate thorough understanding of advanced grammatical structures employed in Classical and Vedic Sanskrit, and demonstrate expertise in using reference grammars

-- Appraise the linguistic registers of the root texts, and their place among the various genres of Sanskrit literature, and reflect this in appropriate English translation.
-Respond creatively to the root text in an appropriate medium.
+Appraise the linguistic registers of root texts and their place among the various genres of Sanskrit literature, and reflect this in appropriate English translation

-- Demonstrate knowledge of the social and historical contexts of text at hand through critical observations regarding textual interpretation and translation
+Demonstrate knowledge of the social and historical contexts of the text at hand through critical observations regarding textual interpretation and translation

 Relevant past experience includes: